huntrar/cliquery/README.md

     cd cliquery
     python setup.py install

-It is recommended to [sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key and enter that and your preferred browser(s) in .cliqrc (cygwin users *MUST* enter `cygwin` as their browser to avoid cross-platform conflicts).
+It is recommended to [sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key and enter that and your preferred browser(s) in .cliqrc (if you do not set a browser, one will be detected automatically).
+An alternative method of setting your browser is with the BROWSER environment variable.

 It is also recommended to create a .local.cliqrc file to use in place of .cliqrc, as .cliqrc is overwritten when updating the program.